 Let’s go into these in a little more detail:

-- Check in regularly.
-Leaders and managers should regularly check in on people, but employees should also feel free to share their physical and emotional health without being prompted.
+Check in regularly.
+Leaders and managers should regularly check in on people, but employees should also feel free to share their physical and mental health work experiences.
 Create a culture where everyone checks in on each other.

 Understanding.
 Offices, workplaces and schools are closed, so employees are going to be working at home, sometimes in quite challenging circumstances.
 Managers need to understand and have compassion for each individual’s unique circumstances.

 Flexibility.
 These times may call for more flexibility than usual, some out of the box thinking and problem solving.
 This is a new way of working and who knows how long it will be like this.
 Flexibility will serve everyone in the long run.

 Agility.
 During crises, especially where the situation is rapidly changing, people look to leaders and managers to adapt quickly to changing circumstances.
 This requires staying up to date on the latest situation and making fast decisions.